phetsims/qa/doc/qa-book.md

 23. Send the translator a thank-you email.

 Note:
-- This process will not work if Matt hasn't done some wizardy to make it so that you can do it.
+- This process will not work if Matt hasn't done some wizardry to make it so that you can do it.
 - If something goes wrong at any point in the process, the best course of action is to start over.

 <h3>5.2: HTML5 Simulation Translations</h3>